EXPERIENCED WASHINGTON, D.C. ANESTHESIA ERROR ATTORNEYS

 - Failing to provide patient instructions for the day before the surgery

 When the wrong dosage of anesthesia is administered, patients may suffer irreversible brain damage, slip into a coma, or have a seizure.
-Some patients may even be awake during the procedure if too little is given.
 Under the most tragic circumstances, an incorrect dose could lead to the wrongful death of the patient; an overdose can be fatal on its own, whereas an under-dose may cause the patient to go into shock or have a heart attack while on the operating table.

 At Paulson & Nace, we handle complex malpractice cases like these throughout Washington, D.C.
 Our skilled team of trial attorneys is unafraid of large insurance companies and hospital administrators, who put their profits and their budgets first on their priority list.
 We have secured millions of dollars for our patients, money that has gone towards medical expenses, lost wages, funeral expenses and pain and suffering.